ronggong/DLfM2018/README.md

 Change `data_path_phone_embedding_model` in `src.filePath.py` to where you want to store the extracted features.

-Change `phn_wav_path` in `src.filePath.py` to where you want to store the phoneme-level wav locally, which will be used for the ANOVA feature analysis.

-Do:
+Do
 ```bash
 python ./dataCollection/trainingSampleCollectionPhoneEmbedding.py
 ```
-To extract features for phoneme embedding model training and ANOVA feature analysis.
+to extract features for ANOVA feature analysis.

+You can also skip this step by directly downloading the extracted features from [zenodo page](https://doi.org/10.5281/zenodo.1287251).

 ## Model training
 When the train data is ready, we can run the below script to train pronunciation or overall quality embedding models